 How many times in the last year did your marketing budget either delay or completely halt your plans?
-Instead of bringing your strategy to life, it was an anchor weighing everyone down.
+Instead of bringing your marketing strategy to life, it was an anchor weighing everyone down.

 Your marketing plans are only as agile as your budget.
 Realigning investments to meet evolving strategic goals is a critical competitive differentiator.
-But it’s a massive challenge for marketing teams to halt the momentum of previous budget decisions.
+However, it’s a massive challenge for marketing teams to halt the momentum of previous budget decisions.

 - Establish a marketing planning and measurement hierarchy